 An executor is required to oversee the probate process and settle the estate, and will be appointed by the court if the decedent did not specify someone, or if there is no will.
 In the case of no will, the court generally will appoint next of kin.

+Investopedia states that “An executor (or executrix) of an estate is an individual appointed to administer the estate of a deceased person.
 The executor is tasked with the protection of all the decedent’s assets, which first involves locating all of them.
-This typically is found through documentation such as tax returns, bank statements and insurance policies but it is not unusual for there to be assets no one was told about.
+This typically is found through documentation such as tax returns, bank statements, and insurance policies but it is not unusual for there to be assets no one was told about.

 Additionally, creditors must be located and notified of the death, usually by publishing in a local newspaper.
 This allows unknown creditors to be identified, and creditors will have a limited time to establish claims for collection of debt.
 Once all known debt obligations have been paid, there of course is the matter of filing income tax returns for the year of death, and taxes may include estate tax.
 Liquidation of assets may be required to fund the debt and tax payments, if the estate does not have sufficient assets.